freenas/freenas-docs/userguide/storage.rst

 to that "Remote Hostname".
 If the snapshot is not replicated, refer to :ref:`Troubleshooting Replication` for troubleshooting tips.

 .. _Troubleshooting Replication:

 Troubleshooting Replication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have followed all of the steps above and have *PUSH* snapshots
+If you have followed all of the steps above and *PUSH* snapshots
-that are not replicating to *PULL*, check to see if SSH is working
+are not replicating to *PULL*, check to see if SSH is working
 properly.
 On *PUSH*, open Shell and try to :command:`ssh` into *PULL*.
 Replace **hostname_or_ip** with the value for *PULL*::